ibm-cloud-docs/assistant/intents.md

         - `#pay_bill`
         - `#escalate_to_agent`

-    The tool automatically includes the `#` character in the intent names, so you do not have to add one.
+    The tool automatically includes the `#` character in the intent name, so you do not have to add one.
     {: tip}

-    Add a description of the intent in the **Description** field.
+    Optionally add a description of the intent in the **Description** field.

 1. Select **Create intent** to save your intent name.

     ![Screen capture showing new intent definition](images/create_intent.png)

-1. Next, in the **Add user examples** field, type the text of a user example for the intent.
+1. Next, in the **Add user example** field, type the text of a user example for the intent.
 An example can be any string up to 1024 characters in length.
 The following might be examples for the `#pay_bill` intent:
     - `I need to pay my bill.`
     - `Pay my account balance`
     - `make a payment`